w3c/wot-testing/events/2020.09.Online/TDs/NHK/README.md

 ## DEMO
-[[Video] invokeaction to tune to a specified TV channel](actionTune.mp4)
+[[Video] invokeaction to tune to a specified TV channel and to launch a Hybridcast app](actionTune_and_actionLaunchHybridcastApp.mp4)

 ## Hybrid TV Emulator AndroidTV App
 - https://github.com/nhkrd/antwapp4hc
 - dns-sd is not supported in current version on github.

 ## Related Works

 ### hyconet.js
 - Javascript inplementation of standardized Hybridcast-Connect API
 - https://github.com/nhkrd/hyconet.js

 ### node-red-contrib-hyconet